 Nothing that I say or do during the trial is meant to indicate any opinion by me about what the facts are or about what your verdict should be.

 The Criminal Charge

-The charge against the defendant is in a document called an indictment.
-You will have a copy of the charge during your deliberations.
+The charges against the defendant are in a document called an indictment.
+You will have a copy of the charges during your deliberations.